tdveale/TissueWeightedMean/README.md

 ### 3. Extracting Region of Interest Measures

-We use ROIs based on fibre bundles from the IIT human brain atlas [ https://www.nitrc.org/projects/iit/ ].
+We use ROIs based on fiber bundles from the IIT human brain atlas [ https://www.nitrc.org/projects/iit/ ].
 See below for the list of ROIs (see `noddi_data/Preprocessing.md` for details):

 - Corpus callosum: `CC_256_roi_native.nii.gz`
 - Left Cingulate: `C_L_256_roi_native.nii.gz`